Hackers News Hackers News

 Downloaded VBScript payload masquerading as an Adobe Acrobat Reader installer (Source – Zscaler)

-To further evade detection, the loader implements a technique called Process Environment Block (PEB) manipulation.
-The PEB is a Windows memory structure that stores information about a running process, including its name and file path.
+To further evade detection, the loader employs Process Environment Block (PEB) manipulation.
+The PEB is a Windows memory structure containing vital information about a running process, including its name and file path.
+The loader overwrites these fields to appear as winhlp32.exe, a legitimate Windows help binary.
+This masquerading causes security tools and user-mode monitoring software that rely on PEB metadata to perceive the malicious loader as a harmless, legitimate process.

 Code attempting to obtain an elevated COM object for privilege escalation (Source - Zscaler)